yuy040/cse15l-lab-reports/lab-report-2-week-4.md

 The input lacks the perentheses in the correct link format.
 The symptom of out of bounds occurs because both `openParen` and `closeParen` are both -1 when there are no perentheses.

 To fix the bug, I added a statement to determine whether `openParen` or `closeParen` is -1.
 If it is, terminate the loop with `break` statement.
+Now the program works correctly.